Repsol Sinopec has 42% women on its team, but wants to further increase its diversity

 When it comes to gender equity, the energy industry still has a long way to go.
 Only 22% of industry professionals are women¹ and the representativeness of other “minority” groups in companies is still small.

 Concerned about changing this scenario, Repsol Sinopec Brasil (RSB) has already taken important steps.
 Today the RSB team is multicultural and has professionals from 10 nationalities, 42% are women.
-They also occupy 50% of the company’s executive leadership positions, exceeding the global objective of the Repsol group, which is to have 35% of women in leadership positions in 2025.
+They also occupy 50% of the company’s executive leadership positions.
+The global objective of the Repsol group, which is to have 35% of women in leadership positions in 2025.

 “The Repsol Group understands diversity as a differentiating element, which allows us to be more competitive, by having people of different origins, ages, genders and skills.
 This year, RSB provided a mandatory course for all employees on ‘Unconscious Biases’ and joined the ‘Aliad@s LGBTQIA+’ initiative, a voluntary and self-managed group by Repsol employees on a global level to discuss issues related to diversity gender and sexuality”, says Daniele Lemos, People and Organization manager at Repsol Sinopec Brasil.

 To respect the balance between personal and professional life, the company discourages long working hours and the accumulation of overtime.
 This year, in the context of the Covid-19 pandemic, the home office that was being used gradually, was immediately implemented for all employees.
-In addition, since 2017, the company has been part of the Citizen Company program, which adds 60 days on maternity leave of 120 days, and paternity leave from seven to 15 days.
+In addition, since 2017, the company has been part of the Citizen Company program, which adds days on maternity and paternity leave.*

 “We are on the way to making our team even more diverse.
 Diversity, inclusion and reconciliation are processes that require ethics and a permanent, long-term approach”, concludes Daniele.